tomleigh/SwiftUi-MenuBar-Focus-Timer/README.md

 <br/>

 <h3>Additional Notes</h3>
-<li> Due to copyright I cannot publish the audio file used.
-As such if you copy this project you must include your own sound file and update the "Timer View" swift file with the correct file name. </li>
 <li> MenuBarExtra <strong>requires MacOS Ventura</strong> to work correctly - unfortunately this project will not work on earlier versions.  </li>